Prepare to Sell Your Home

 Cleaning Up Your Property: Keep your property tidy, clean, well-lit and smelling good.
 Your agent is able to see your home as a buyer will and can recommend how to show it in its best light.
 Often this requires removing memorabilia that you love but that others may see as clutter.
 Let buyers visualize their own belongings in the house.
 Turning on lights, even in the day time, makes your house appear more inviting, cheerful, and even spacious.
 A professional carpet cleaning can remove stains and odors that you may not notice but are immediately noticeable and often offensive to buyers who don’t smoke or own pets.

-Staging: A relatively new concept, agents may recommend staging so the home appeals to the widest audience.
+Staging: Agents may recommend staging so the home appeals to the widest audience.
 Do-it-yourself tips include putting out fresh flowers and baking fragrant cookies before an open house.
-Grisalin & Associates works exclusively with one of the best Stagers in the bay area.
-We sometimes call upon their services to rearrange or even refurnish the house with their own furniture inventory, particularly applicable for situations like vacant homes.
+Lisa & Lisa works exclusively with one of the best stagers in the Bay Area.
+We often call upon their services to rearrange or even refurnish the house with their own furniture inventory, particularly applicable for situations like vacant homes.

 Disclosures & Inspections?
 One of your primary duties as a seller is to make a list of anything that should be disclosed to buyers.
 Real estate agents are familiar with the legal environment surrounding disclosures and will prompt you to develop thorough disclosure documents that will serve both you and the buyer in creating a sound and satisfactory transaction.
 Depending on the condition and age of your home, and the current real estate market, your agent may recommend you have a termite and pest inspection done before placing your home on the market.
 This can help avoid nasty surprises and broken contracts down the road.